GIngleby16/NetBeansDND/README.md

 ### NOTE:
 Some methods may have had their visiblity changed to public for debugging purposes - these will need to be changed back once the code is working correctly.

+This project was based on the NetBeans 8.2 release.